dariusstefan/Router-Dataplane/README.md

 # Router-Dataplane

 This is a C implementation of a router that knows how to handle IPv4, ARP and ICMP packets.
+The code is structured so that the router works like a state machine.
+The actual implementation can be found in the file lib/state.c.

 The packet routing process uses a very efficient algorithm to find the Longest Prefix Match in a routing table.
 Using a Trie data structure the search time depends only on the length of the searched key and not on the size of the data set.